manhashed/alpha-vaults/README.md

-# Alphavaults
+# Alpha Vaults

-Alphavaults is a production-grade ERC-4626 index vault on Hyperliquid (HyperEVM + HyperCore) that batches deposits and withdrawals across HyperEVM ERC4626 protocols and HyperCore perps/vaults with a fixed composition registry.
+Alpha Vaults is a production-grade ERC-4626 index vault on Hyperliquid (HyperEVM + HyperCore) that batches deposits and withdrawals across HyperEVM ERC4626 protocols and HyperCore perps/vaults with a fixed composition registry.

 ## 🏗️ Architecture